Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-0-8-0.md

     * Contains both client and server code.
 Additional details in readme in `/Assets/Samples/Ping-Multiplay/`.
 * **DedicatedServerConfig**: Added arguments for `-fps` and `-timeout`.
 * **NetworkEndPoint**: Added a `TryParse()` method which returns false if parsing fails
-    * Note: The `Parse()` method returns a default IP / Endpoint if parsing fails, but a method that could report failure was needed for the Multiplay sample.
+    * Note: The `Parse()` method returns a default IP / Endpoint if parsing fails, but a method that can report failure was needed for the Multiplay sample.
 * **CommandLine**:
     * Added a `HasArgument()` method which returns true if an argument is present.
     * Added a `PrintArgsToLog()` method which is a simple way to print launch args to logs.